survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 ## Setting Up Code Splitting

 Code splitting can be done in two primary ways in webpack: through a [dynamic import](https://github.com/tc39/proposal-dynamic-import) or `require.ensure` syntax.
 We'll be using the former in this demo.
 The syntax isn't in the official specification yet so it will require minor tweaks especially at ESLint and Babel too if you are using that.
-I will cover the Babel specifics at the end of this chapter.

 ### Code Splitting Formats